matthewfieger/matthewfieger.github.io/_posts/2014-06-13-pub-sub-in-meteor.markdown

 	// On the client
 	Meteor.subscribe('comments')

-This pattern publishes specific fields in the user database:
+This pattern publishes specific fields from the 'users' collection:

 	// On the server
 	Meteor.publish('users', function () {